-We grow families through adoption, working closely with you and your birth parents to ensure your adoption is completed properly and ethically.
+We grow families through adoption, working closely with you and your birth parents to ensure the process is completed properly and ethically.

 Matching with an Adoptive Child in Texas

-- Adoption though the Texas Department of Family and Protective Services: TDPFS places hundreds of children for adoption each year.
-To learn more about such children, visit: http://www.dfps.state.tx.us/.
+- Texas Department of Family and Protective Services – TDPFS places hundreds of children for adoption each year and you can learn more about such children at: http://www.dfps.state.tx.us/.
 TDFPS will require you to complete a stringent background check and meet state mandated licensing requirements.
-Contact us at Schreier & Housewirth to learn what we know about the advantages and disadvantages of adopting through TDFPS.
+Schreier & Housewirth will share what we know about the advantages and disadvantages of adopting through TDFPS.

-- Agency Adoptions: There are many licensed child placing agencies operating throughout the Dallas/Fort Worth metroplex.
-These agencies work with both expectant mothers and prospective adoptive parents to facilitate an adoptive placement match.
+- Agencys – There are many licensed child placement agencies operating throughout the Dallas/Fort Worth metroplex who work with both expectant mothers and prospective adoptive parents to facilitate an excellent placement match.
 While such agencies can offer an all-inclusive adoption experience, they typically charge a considerable fee for their services.
-Contact us a Schreier & Housewirth to discuss whether an agency adoption may be best for you.
+Let Schreier & Housewirth explain whether an agency adoption may be best for you.

-- Private Match Adoptions: Using everything from the internet to word of mouth families seeking to adopt can match themselves with birthmothers who have decided to place their baby for adoption.
-By eliminating an agency intermediary, adoptive parents can save thousands of dollars.
-But in these situations, possibly more than any other, adopting families need direction from a skilled and ethical Texas adoption attorney to ensure strict compliance with all legal requirements.
-At Schreier & Housewirth, our attention to detail and our sensitivity to your needs and the needs of the birthmother gives our clients true piece of mind during a time that is highly emotional for all concerned.
+- Private Matches – Using everything from the internet to word of mouth, families seeking to adopt can match themselves with birth mothers who have decided to place their baby with another family.
+By eliminating an agency intermediary, parents can save thousands of dollars; however, in these situations possibly more than any other, families seeking to add another child need direction from a skilled and ethical adoption attorney to ensure strict compliance with all legal requirements.
+At Schreier & Housewirth, our attention to detail and sensitivity to both your needs as well as the birthmother’s gives our clients true piece of mind during a time that is highly emotional for all concerned.

-- Stepparent Adoptions: Stepparent adoptions enable a stepparent to take on the legal role of parent when a biological parent is no longer in the picture.
+- Stepparents – Stepparent adoptions enable a stepparent to take on the legal role of parent when a biological parent is no longer in the picture.
 This is frequently the case when parents divorce and the non-custodial parent refuses to spend time with or support the child.

-- Open Adoptions: Many of our adoptive parents find it beneficial to their children to agree to an open adoption.
-An open agreement can provide a mechanism for continuing contact between the child and her birthparents.
+- Open Agreements – Many of adoptive parents find it beneficial to their children to have an open agreement to provide a mechanism for continuing contact between the child and his or her birth parents.
 Such contact can be psychologically rewarding for the child and in the event of health emergencies, a biological parent can be a vital source of family health history.
-Although such agreements are not recognized under current Texas law, our Fort Worth adoption attorneys assist in the preparation of such agreements as an act of faith between biological and adoptive families who are mutually committed to the well-being of the child.
+Although such agreements are not recognized under current Texas law, our family law attorneys assist in the preparation of such agreements as an act of faith between biological and adoptive families who are mutually committed to the well-being of the child.

-- Family Adoptions: When Child Protective Services steps in to remove a child from home, there are options beyond foster care provided by a stranger.
-Grandparents, aunts, uncles, and other extended family members may have a claim to pursue custody of the child.
-If the child has resided with you for more than one year, you have a valid stake in the outcome of the adoption.
+- Families: When Child Protective Services steps in to remove a child from his or her home, there are options beyond foster care provided by a stranger.
+Grandparents, aunts, uncles, and other extended family members may with to pursue a claim for custody of the child.
+If the child has resided with you for more than one year, you have a valid stake in the outcome of the placement of that child.